 Caballerango (2018) played as part of this year’s Camden International Film Festival, which took place from September 12-15, 2019.
 It will play as part of the Boston Latino International Film Festival tonight, September 27, at the Emerson Paramount Center.

-The first shot of Caballerango—a film which is said to feature 37 shots in total, I haven’t counted—is of a white horse, offset by green nature and a blue sky, as it sits calmly nestled in the center of a wide view that overwhelms it.
+The first shot of Caballerango—which is said to feature just 37 shots in total, I haven’t counted—shows a white horse, offset by green nature and a blue sky, as it sits calmly nestled in the center of a wide view that overwhelms it.
 The second shot is of a man in a car, framed close enough for an interview—and in that it can’t help but recall Las Nubes, despite the composition itself being quite different: The man drives while the camera observes him from the passenger’s seat, and from offscreen a voice that presumably belongs to the filmmaker asks, “José, could you talk about the last time you saw your son?”

 The driver, José Bolaños Becerra per the credits, is being prompted to speak about his youngest son, most often referred to as Nando, who has died by suicide.
 The formal contrast illustrated between these very first two images—a distanced view of landscape and community on the one side, more intimately-composed interview-based scenes regarding Nando on the other—is what shapes and defines González’s feature.